 This episode was recorded live at CONduit in Salt Lake City with special guest Aprilynne Pike.
 Our topic: How do we “keep it real” when writing speculative fiction?
 What does that even mean?

 (Okay, it means making the stuff that exists in real life seem real.)

 Short answer: Research.
 We talk about how we go about researching the “real” elements of our various works, all the while trying hard not to go “squee” with our very first #1 New York Times Bestelling guest.
 We also discuss many of the shortcuts and tricks we fall back on.

 This week’s episode of Writing Excuses is brought to you by editor Stacy L. Whitman and her World-Building in Middle Grade and Young Adult Speculative Fiction Seminar.
 The seminar will be held at the Provo Library in Provo, Utah from 1:00pm to 5:00pm on Saturday, June 27th, 2009.
 The deadline for registration is June 19th.

-This entry was posted on Sunday, June 14th, 2009 at 8:41 pm and is filed under Characters, Guest, Live, Plot, Setting.
+This entry was posted on Sunday, June 14th, 2009 at 8:41 pm and is filed under Guest, Live Audience, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.